Blinkinlabs/circuitpainter/README.md

 circuit boards.

-Inspired by the simplifed drawing language of Processing, this tool provides an environment for drawing basic geometric shapes such as lines, arcs, and polygons onto a PCB.
+Inspired by the simplifed drawing language of Processing, this tool provides an environment for designing PCBs using basic geometric shapes such as lines, arcs, and polygons.
 The tool maintains a drawing 'context' that applies a translation and rotation matrix to all calls, making it simple to replicate circuit features at differnt points across a circuit board.
 Functional PCB components such as part footprints can also be placed, and connected together